Combining Different V1 Brain Model Variants to Improve Robustness to Image Corruptions in CNNs: Results

 \subsection{Ensemble of different VOneNet variants eliminates robustness trade-offs}

 We used a common ensembling technique of uniformly averaging the outputs (logits) of the VOneNet variants described in the previous section to create the Variants Ensemble.
 The Variants Ensemble not only outperformed all the variants but also performed on par with ResNet18 on clean images (Fig. \ref{fig:2}, Table \ref{table:ensemble_accuracies}).
 Remarkably, the Variants Ensemble was found to be substantially more robust than ResNet18 in all corruption categories (and in 13 out of 15 individual corruption types, Fig. \ref{fig:accuracy_severities}), showing that ensembling is able to combine the diverse strengths of the individual variants.
-As a result, we developed a model that considerably outperforms ResNet18 in all corruption categories (between 17\% and 60\% with 35\% overall) without compromising on clean accuracy.
+As a result, we developed a model that considerably outperforms ResNet18 in all corruption categories (between 17\% and 60\% with 38\% overall) without compromising on clean accuracy.

-While diversity in the members of an ensemble has been found to be important to its generalization ability \cite{stickland_diverse_2020, pang_improving_nodate, wenzel_hyperparameter_2021, zaidi_neural_2021}, ensembles of networks with the same architecture that only differ in their random initialization have also shown improved robustness \cite{lakshminarayanan_simple_2017, ovadia_can_2019}.
-To test whether the diversity in the variants was critical for the Variant Ensemble’s robustness, we created two Seeds Ensemble models by combining eight different training seeds of the standard VOneResNet18 and of the ResNet18.
+While diversity in the members of an ensemble has been found to be important to its generalization ability \cite{stickland_diverse_2020, pang_improving_nodate, wenzel_hyperparameter_2021, zaidi_neural_2021}, ensembles of networks with the same architecture that only differ in their random initialization also improve robustness \cite{lakshminarayanan_simple_2017, ovadia_can_2019}.
+To test if the diversity in the variants was critical for the observed gains, we created two Seeds Ensembles by combining eight different seeds of the standard VOneResNet18 and of the ResNet18.
 The Variants Ensemble consistently outperformed the other ensemble models on all the corruption categories (Fig. \ref{fig:2}, Table \ref{table:ensemble_accuracies}).
 We also compared Variants Ensemble to a popular defense method that uses Gaussian Noise Training (GNT) as data augmentation \cite{rusak_simple_2020}.
 We trained both ResNet18 (ResNet18-GNT) and standard VOneResNet18 (VOneResNet18-GNT) with GNT, observing an increased robustness for noise and blur categories (Fig. \ref{fig:2}).
 However, models trained with GNT were significantly less robust than Variants Ensemble in all categories of corruptions and performed worse on clean images.